Hot flashes, body aches, mood swings, weight gain.

 Women in this age bracket have gradual loss of muscle mass and increased incidence of gluteal tendinopathy (constant pain near the side of the hip), plantar fasciitis (heel pain) and rotator cuff tendinopathy (pain and inflammation near the shoulder.)
 Targeted hip, gluteal and abdominal/core strengthening as well as shoulder and postural exercises can help combat some of these gradual changes that occur as our hormone levels shift.

 Pelvic floor strengthening is also essential to help the changing environment in the vaginal tissue due to lower levels of progesterone and estrogen surrounding menopause, which can affect pelvic organ support and function.
 Bone density loss is an important topic for perimenopause.
 Menopausal women should get bone density scans and monitor risk factors to ensure they are maintaining good bone health to help reduce risk of fracture.
-Weight bearing and higher resistance exercise is essential for maintaining and improving bone density and stimulating strong, healthy bones.
+Cardiovascular, weight bearing and higher resistance exercise is essential for maintaining and improving bone density and stimulating strong, healthy bones.
 Balance exercises are also essential to help maintain functional mobility and reduce fall risk.

 4. Add resistance—the right way!